About Us

 Significant developments also occurred in relations with partner organizations, with the Association becoming one of the signatories of AVOZ SR – uniting military-focused civic associations closely tied to the Ministry of Defence of the Slovak Republic.

 On the initiative of the Association of Soldiers of the Slovak Republic, the idea of closer cooperation emerged, resulting in the establishment of the Association of Military Civic Organizations of the Slovak Republic (AVOZ SR).
-The Slovak Association of Reservists became one of its founding members, and on 2 February 2023, during the first official session of AVOZ, the signatories adopted the Memorandum on Mutual Cooperation of the founding members.
+SAR (at that time still operating under the name SZVvZ) became one of the founding members of this association, and on 2 February 2023, at the first official meeting of AVOZ, its signatories signed a Memorandum of Mutual Cooperation of the founding members of the association.

-By joining the Slovak Association of Reserve Soldiers, you become part of the largest defense-sport organization in Slovakia.
-You will have the opportunity to participate in a wide range of shooting competitions of various types.
-Our organization is open to every law-abiding citizen of Slovakia interested in shooting activities and in advancing their skills.
-You will join a community of individuals with shared interests and help fulfill the mission and objectives of the Association.
+By joining SAR, you will become part of the largest defence-sports organisation in Slovakia.
+You will have the opportunity to participate in a wide spectrum of shooting competitions of various kinds.
+Our organisation is open to every law-abiding citizen of Slovakia with an interest in shooting activities and in developing their skills in this field.
+You will become part of a community of like-minded individuals and, through your own involvement, contribute to fulfilling the mission and objectives of the Slovak Association of Reservists.

 35

-/ YEAR
+/ year

 Membership fees are negligible compared to the breadth of activities offered.